Thangadurai (actor)

-Thangadurai is an Indian actor, comedian and writer.
+Thangadurai (or Tiger Thangadurai) is an Indian actor, comedian and writer.
 He works in the Tamil film and television industries.
 He is notable for the films like Jackpot, Panni Kutty, A1, and DD Returns.

 He has also worked in reality shows and web series such as Athu Ithu Ethu, Cooku with Comali and MY3.

 Career

 Thangadurai started his career from Kalakka Povathu Yaaru? comedy show aired on Vijay TV.
 In 2009 he did another television show named Athu Ithu Ethu on Vijay TV.

 In 2017, Thangadurai worked in sequel of a reality show Kalakka Povathu Yaaru?
 Champions and in 2019 he appeared in Mr. and Mrs. Chinnathirai.
 Thangadurai got more publicity in his next reality cooking show Cooku with Comali the same year.

 Thangadurai worked in various Tamil films such as Jackpot, A1, Parris Jeyaraj, and Dikkiloona.

 In 2024, Thangadurai has worked on films including Boomer Uncle and Aalakaalam.